Fire and rescue services

 Terrorists and criminal groups carry out kidnappings.
 Criminals sell their victims to terrorist groups.

-Armed thieves are active across Mauritania.
-They've attacked:
+Armed thieves have attacked:

 If you're a victim of a scam, you could lose your money.
 Victims who travel to the country where the scam started can be in serious danger.
 People have been killed.